Portuguese Corn Bread Recipe

 - Let this cool until mixture is lukewarm (should take about 10 minutes).

 - Meanwhile, in a measuring cup, dissolve the sugar in 1/2 cup of the lukewarm water and sprinkle in the yeast; let stand for 10 minutes.

 - Now rapidly whisk the yeast mixture with a fork and then stir into the cornmeal mixture.

-- A bit at a time, mix in the all-purpose flour, stopping a few times to slowly add in the remaining 1/2 cup lukewarm water; blend this mixture well, until completely combined.
+- A bit at a time, mix in the all-purpose and corn flour, stopping a few times to slowly add in the remaining 1/2 cup lukewarm water; blend this mixture well, until completely combined.

 - Turn this mixture out onto a well-floured surface and knead until elastic and all ingredients are well blended; this will likely take about 10 minutes.

 - If you need to — and only if you need to — add a bit more flour; you will likely need to if your kitchen is at all humid, as that can keep the dough a little sticky.

 - When smooth and elastic, gather the dough into a ball.

 - Lightly grease a fairly large mixing bowl and put the dough into bowl, turning dough so it is greased all over.

 - Cover bowl with a clean tea towel, place in a draft-free area (try the top of your fridge, or inside your oven — not turned on of course) and let dough rise until doubled in bulk, which should take about 90 minutes.